xGioe/SdM_Assignment/README.md

 ### Starting the local network
 *See README.md in docker/ dir*

+### Open a blockchain explorer
+Through browser connect to port 8000

 ### Deploying the smart-contract
 In **solidity-experiments/** run: `truffle migrate` The smart contract we use is Dimond2.sol